Podcastindex-org/podcast-namespace/proposal-docs/recommendations/recommendations.md

 <br><br>
-## "Recommendations" Object
+## The "recommendations" JSON Parent Object

 The recommendations object is a simple JSON object with 2 required properties:

  - `version` (required - string) The version number of the format being used.
- - `recommendations` (required - array) An array of recommendations objects defined below.
+ - `recommendations` (required - array) An array of `recommendations` objects defined below.

 #### Optional Attributes
  - `comment` (optional - string) A comment on this file.